 What about Imaging?
 How do they stack up against open backs?

 As alluded to above, these are fantastic for Imaging as they do a wonderful job of separating instruments, as well as providing a great 3D Soundscape.
-I wouldn’t say these mimic open-back headphones like the MDR Z1R, K553, or even a Status Audio CB-1 do, but that would be doing them an injustice because the Aeon also kind of does as well.
+I wouldn’t say these mimic open-back headphones like the MDR Z1R, K553, or even a Status Audio CB-1 do, but that would be doing them an injustice because the Aeon is pretty damn close to providing that.

-The Aeon easily provides this sort of surround sound effect, but don’t think they mimic speakers or anything.
+In fact, the Aeon closed mimics speakers as good as any headphones I’ve ever tried, and that’s no exaggeration.
 It’s just an incredibly open and spacious sound which is impressive considering they are closed.

 In a word, Yes.
 A reviewer on Amazon called it persnickety which is very accurate.